parthian-sterlet/sitega/README.md

 [andy0bsn5.cpp](https://github.com/parthian-sterlet/sitega/blob/master/src/andy0bsn5.cpp)
 1. path to fasta files with sets of foreground and background sequences (the last symbol of path must be '/' and '\\' for Linux and Windows OS, respectively)
-2. fasta file with set of foreground sequences
+2. fasta file, set of foreground sequences
-3. fasta file with set of background sequences
+3. fasta file, set of background sequences
 4. integer value, maximal length of one LPD (default value 6)
 5. integer value, minimal length of motif (integer value respecting to a tested length L, default value is 8)
 6. integer value, maximal length of motif (default value is 28)